sjg20/u-boot-concept/doc/develop/devicetree/control.rst

 	*   Bad configuration:	0
 	* Strange test result:	0

-You will also find a useful fdtdump utility for decoding a binary file, as well as fdtget/fdtput for reading and writing properties in a binary file.
+You will also find a useful `fdtdump` utility for decoding a binary file, as well as `fdtget`/`fdtput` for reading and writing properties in a binary file.
+U-Boot adds its own `fdtgrep` for creating subsets of the file.

 Where do I get an fdt file for my board?